Escherichia Coli Infections Clinical Presentation

 Childhood diarrhea is due to EPEC strains and usually occurs in underdeveloped countries or nursery outbreaks.
 The volume of diarrhea is less than that with ETEC strains, and no inflammatory cells are found in the diarrheal fluid.
 The child may experience fever, and diarrhea lasts longer than 2 weeks in some cases.

-Infection with EHEC strains of the serotype 0157:H7 begin as watery diarrhea followed by grossly bloody stool without inflammatory PMN cells and results in HUS in 10% of cases, characterized by hemolysis, thrombocytopenia, uremia (possibly requiring dialysis), and death in some cases.
+Infection with EHEC strains of the serotype 0157:H7 begins as watery diarrhea followed by grossly bloody stool without inflammatory PMN cells and results in HUS in 10% of cases, characterized by hemolysis, thrombocytopenia, uremia (possibly requiring dialysis), and death in some cases.

 EAggEC and EAEC cause clinical illnesses that are not yet well characterized and are associated with persistent diarrhea in children.